 Traveling to Sarajevo – the capital of Bosnia–Herzegovina in the summer?
 Lucky you!
 The capital of Bosnia and Herzegovina is incredibly charming and welcoming to tourists.
 But, it can be hard to figure out what to do there in the summer since the extreme heat makes it difficult to leave the house while the sun is still out.

 Lucky for you, we know exactly how to spend a summer vacation in Sarajevo and where to go to escape the heat.
 From the cobblestone alleys of Bascarsija to the enchanting views from the White Fortress – here are the top things to do in Sarajevo in the summer!

 Summers in Sarajevo can get extremely hot.
 Temperatures often rise above 35°C during the day, so unless you want to spend the day under the AC, you should head to the mountains.
-The city is surrounded by mountains full of hiking trails, panoramic views, and spectacular nature, which is exactly why hiking is one of the most popular activities in Sarajevo!
+The city is surrounded by mountains full of hiking trails, panoramic views, and spectacular nature, which is precisely why hiking is one of the most popular activities in Sarajevo!

 For those without a car, it’s easiest to get to Trebevic.
 You can take the cable car from the city center, and the ride is only about five minutes long.
 The cable car arrives near the bobsled track, which is certainly worth checking out.
 The track was used during the 1984 winter Olympics but has since been abandoned and adorned with graffiti and murals, making it a popular spot for photoshoots.